Spider Plant Pruning: How To Prune Chlorophytum Plants

 There are three things every spider plant (Chlorophytum comosum) enthusiast learns early on:

-• How do you know how much to prune?
+- How do you know how much to trim or prune?

-• How often should spider plants be pruned?
+- How often should spider plants be pruned or trimmed?

-Read on to learn more about how to prune a spider plant even if you’re a beginner gardener.
+Read on to learn more about how to trim a spider plant even if you’re a beginner.

 How To Prune A Spider Plant